npctat2021/MINFLUX_NPC_Tracking/README.md

 An example dataset can be found inside the data folder, and can be used for demo purposes. it consist of the following files:
  - Nuclear Pore Model Data.mat : MINFLUX raw data of NPC in MATLAB data format;
- - Nuclear Pore Model Data.txt : filtered and converted NPC data with 5 columns: trace-ID, time stamp, x, y, and z coordinates;
+ - Nuclear Pore Model Data.txt : filtered and converted NPC data with 5 columns: trace-ID, time stamp, X, Y, and Z coordinates;
  - Tracks Model Data.txt : coverted MINFLUX data of cargo trajectories;
- - Bead NPC.txt : beads coordinates from the NPC dataset, each row is a different bead, and columns are x, y, and z coordinates (in nm);
+ - Bead NPC.txt : beads coordinates from the NPC dataset, each row is a different bead, and columns are X, Y, and Z coordinates (in nm);
  - Bead Cargo.txt : beads coordinates from the Cargo dataset, each row is the same bead as corresponding row in the bead NPC.txt file;

 The time stamp is value in second (s), and localizations are values in meters (m).
 This is how MINFLUX raw data is being recorded.
 After loading and arragement of the raw data, this workflow will convert the localization data to values in nanometers (nm), if not specified otherwise.